natsu8850/amazon-clone/README.md

 ### AMAZON 2.0 CLONE WITH NEXT JS
-Visit the link to check out a demo..
+Visit the link to check out a demo...